 The awards provide global recognition to the individuals and organisations leading the higher education sustainability movement.
 With the help of volunteer judges from the community, the awards programme raises the visibility of high-impact sustainability projects, pioneering research and student leadership, helping to disseminate innovations and inspire continued progress towards environmental, social and economic health.

-Winners will be announced and celebrated during an awards ceremony on Thursday 3 December from 7am to 8.30am GMT.
 The outstanding individuals and institutions recognised as finalists were selected based on overall impact, innovation, stakeholder involvement, clarity and other criteria specific to each award category.

 AASHE Executive Director, Meghan Fay Zahniser, said: “The Higher Education sustainability community continues to stay focused on work that contributes toward a thriving, equitable and ecologically healthy world.
 This is most evident through the entries received for the AASHE Sustainability Awards.
 I am happy that we can recognise the innovation and leadership demonstrated by this year’s finalists.”